-Below, Rosos reflects on what spurred him to create on the project, and offers his comments on the threats to the program:
+Below the slideshow that follows, Rosos reflects on what spurred him to create the project, and offers his comments on the threats to the program.

 “Politics is the art of choosing between the disastrous and the unpalatable.”